Kuldeep-Sahoo/arduino-projects/README.md

 ## Celsius to Fahrenheit Conversion with DHT
 This project extends the temperature and humidity sensor project by converting the temperature from Celsius to Fahrenheit.

+################### DAY 6 #######################

+## 7_LED
+This project demonstrates how to control seven LEDs in various patterns using an Arduino.
+The LEDs can be blinked in sequences, used to display numbers or characters, or controlled to create dynamic light effects.

+ ## ADD_DIFFERENT_RANGES_FOR_SOIL_MOISTURE_SENSOR
+This project involves interfacing a soil moisture sensor with an Arduino and setting up different ranges to categorize the soil moisture level (e.g., dry, moist, wet).
+The Arduino will read the sensor data and output corresponding signals or messages based on the moisture level.

+## Soil Moisture Test
+This project involves interfacing a soil moisture sensor with an Arduino to measure the moisture level in the soil.
+The Arduino will read the sensor data and display the moisture level, which can be used to determine whether the soil is dry, moist, or wet.
+This is useful for applications like automated irrigation systems and plant care monitoring.